 The reduction in dynamic displacement provided by the addition of the Fluid Viscous Dampers can reduce the required size of the base isolation system by decreasing the cost of the bearings, moat covers, utilities entering the building, and other items that increase in cost as displacement increase.
 This reduction to the system components make it less costly and more practical to design and build.
 It is not uncommon to find that a combination of Fluid Viscous Dampers and base isolators, when optimized for performance, is less costly than the isolators would have been without the dampers.

-In locations where space is limited, reducing the displacement of the base isolation system can result in more usable space since the perimeter of the building can be closer to the property line.
+Another benefit of using FVDs is for when space is limited.
+By reducing the displacement of the base isolation system, the result is more usable space since the perimeter of the building can be closer to the property line.

 You can connect with us on the following social media channels as well for all the latest news and information from Taylor Devices